nickbrandt/GitLab/doc/api/packages.md

 The `_links` object contains the following properties:

-- `details`: URL to fetch details about the package.
+- `web_path`: The path which you can visit in GitLab and see the details of the package.
-- `destroy`: URL to destroy the package.
+- `delete_api_path`: The API path to delete the package.
 Only available if the request user has permission to do so.

 ## Get a project package